Kevin0M16/NMSCoordinates/README.md

 ## Features
 * View all space station and base locations discovered across all save slots and see their Glyphs, Galactic Coordinates, Portal Code, and even Voxel X,Y,Z,SSI
 * Fast travel to any selected location in the list of discoveries.
+* Enable Manual Travel and manually enter Galactic Coordinates and Galaxy that you need to travel to.
+* Enable Travel Mode and keep all your locations the game deletes when traveling through a terminus.
 * Portal interference can be cleared with a button, so base building and the galaxy map are allowed after traveling through a portal!
 * Can Backup all locations to a .txt file.
 You can access these on the Coordinate Share tab or share with others.
 You can fast travel to these also!
 * NMSCoordinates backs up your entire save folder on startup, the .zip is located in the .\backup folder.